 Any student pursuing a degree in Agricultural Economics & Business has to look into West Texas A&M University.
 Students who love a more relaxed life will appreciate the school's setting in the small town of Canyon, Texas.

 It's hard to find a better school than Stephen F Austin State University if you want to pursue Agricultural Economics & Business as a major.
-Nacogdoches, Texas is situated in a calm, tranquil, out of the way area.
+Students who enjoy a more slow-paced life will appreciate Stephen F Austin State University's location in the small town of Nacogdoches, Texas.

 Tarleton State University is a wonderful choice for students pursuing an Agricultural Economics & Business degree.
 Stephenville, Texas presents a quaint small-town atmosphere for students to learn in.